thenativeweb/tailwind/README.md

 #### Sending outgoing messages

-To send data using an I/O port, use its `outgoing` stream and call the `write` function.
+To send data using an I/O port, use its `outgoing` stream and call the `write` function:

 ```javascript
 app.commandbus.outgoing.write({